rbdldev/FoundationTheme/README.md

     </a>
 </p>

 A theme for [StatiC#](https://github.com/RolandBraunDev/StatiCSharp), a static website generator written in C#.
+Supports light and dark mode.

 ## Example